 A staff member will be assigned to each pack to serve as a "staff guide" for the day.
 Your staff guide will meet you at the leaders' lunch and assist your pack through the Sunday check-in process until Flags.

-Please do not bring any campers to the morning meeting - have them arrive with the rest of the pack at 12:30 P
+Please do not bring any campers to the morning meeting

 Scouts Arrival